-Jeremy recently represented a health care provider in federal and parallel state class actions that alleged tying and unlawful restraint of trade under the Sherman Act and Cartwright Act.
-Jeremy worked on all facets of party and third-party discovery, dispositive motion practice, expert preparation, resisting class certification, jury instructions, and pretrial preparation.
-Jeremy also drafted significant Daubert briefs, including challenging the plaintiffs' expert's passthrough rate opinion and defending an expert's opinion on product market definition.
+Jeremy recently represented Sutter Health in parallel state and federal class actions that alleged tying and unlawful restraint of trade under the Sherman Act and Cartwright Act.
+Jeremy drafted significant Daubert briefs, including challenging the plaintiffs' expert's pass-through rate opinion and defending an expert's opinion on product market definition.

 Jeremy maintains an active pro bono practice.
-He filed an amicus brief in the United States Supreme Court on behalf of a nonprofit civil rights organization, arguing that a common hallway in an apartment complex should be protected under the Fourth Amendment.
-He represented a client in a tenant-landlord lawsuit filed in Los Angeles Superior Court, which resulted in a favorable settlement for the client following mediation.
-Jeremy also served as lead counsel in a five-day bench trial in which he secured a five-year domestic violence restraining order against the ex-boyfriend of a pro bono client referred from the Los Angeles Center for Law and Justice.
+He filed an amicus brief in the U.S. Supreme Court on behalf of a nonprofit civil rights group, arguing that a common hallway in an apartment complex should be protected under the Fourth Amendment.
+He represented a client in a tenant-landlord lawsuit, which resulted in a favorable settlement for the client.
+Jeremy served as lead counsel in a five-day bench trial in which he secured a domestic violence restraining order against the ex-boyfriend of a pro bono client.
+Jeremy is also an active member of the LGBT Bar Association and has worked on several pro bono cases advancing LGBT rights.

 - University of California, Los Angeles (J.D.
 2016; M.P.P. in Public Policy 2016); DePaul University (B.A. in Philosophy 2012)